George Warnecke: Sydney and Fleet Street

 After his discharge from the army, Warnecke resumed his work at The Evening News and became active in the Australian Workers' Union.
 He went on to become chief-of-staff the newly launched Daily Mail which at the time was aligned with the Labor Party.
 In 1923 he went to England to open the London office of the Sydney-based Smith's Weekly and its newly launched daily, the Daily Guardian.
 Despite being well paid, Warnecke found the closed atmosphere on Fleet Street frustrating.
 However, he found intellectual rewards in London's Bloomsbury quarter where he mixed with Australian writers such as Anna Wickham and Christina Stead and the British communists William Gallacher and Shapurji Saklatvala.
 He later wrote in his memoirs "my eyes were opening, and my ears were listening."
 Warnecke became an ardent Irish nationalist, serving as secretary of the London branch of the Irish Workers' League and marching with them in the 1924 May Day procession.
 In London he also met and fell in love with the Irish soprano, Nora Hill.
 The couple returned to Australia later in 1924 and were married there on 18 October.

 Warnecke served as chief sub-editor of the Daily Guardian from 1926 and became a protégé of its proprietor R. C. Packer.
 He was appointed editor of Packer's new Sunday Guardian in 1929 and later became the Editor-in-Chief of Frank Packer's Australian Consolidated Press, responsible for the relaunch of The Daily Telegraph.
 However, his most enduring achievement during the inter-war years was the founding of The Australian Women's Weekly.
 Warnecke wrote of his plans:

 Give it an unswerving Australian outlook [...]
-Above all, whether the journalists are writing about fashion, cookery, baby care or diet there has to be a element of news in what they write.
+Above all, whether the journalists are writing about fashion, cookery, baby care or diet there has to be a[n] element of news in what they write.

 The Australian Women's Weekly launched in May 1933 with Warnecke as its editor and one of its regular contributors, along with several other prominent journalists and writers.His vision for the magazine as a mass-market, but thought-provoking publication with high production values, made it highly successful.
 He had to go abroad from 1934 and did not return until 1935.
 Alice Mabel Jackson became the de facto editor of "the weekly" even though Warnecke was still the nominal editor.
 Jackson became the editor in April 1939.
 By 1939, the magazine's circulation had reached 400,000 copies a week and for its first 50 years it remained the highest selling per capita magazine in the world.